Fall Feast Basics, How Our Family Celebrates the Fall Feasts

 How do we celebrate them?

-In this post I will be giving brief information about the fall feasts and sharing how our family observes each one.
+In this post I will be giving brief information about the fall feasts and how our family observes each one.

 The fall feasts are: